Sam Haggerty Player Props: Mariners vs. Angels

 - Haggerty hit .256 with nine doubles, a triple, five home runs and 21 walks.

-- Haggerty picked up an RBI in 19 games last year out of 83 (22.9%), including multiple RBIs in 3.6% of those games (three times) and three or more RBIs on one occasion..
+- Haggerty picked up an RBI in 19 games last season out of 83 (22.9%), including multiple RBIs in 3.6% of those games (three times) and three or more RBIs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.